Topl/BramblSc-docs/docs/Modules/Crypto/Crypto.md

 * [generation](Crypto/Generation) — Responsible for generating keys pair for wallets.
 * [hash](Crypto/Hash) — Responsible for hashing data.
 * [signing](Crypto/Signing) — Responsible for signing data.

+These make use of [`ByteVector`](/docs/Modules/Common/External%20Libraries/ByteVector) objects to represent binary data.